 The simplest version of a breakfast taco begins with a flour tortilla folded around scrambled eggs and cheese.
-Next step is to add potato, bacon or sausage, topped with salsa or pico de gallo.
+Next step is to add potato, bacon, or sausage and top it with salsa or pico de gallo.
 From there, coastal cooks go wild, differentiating their fare from others with homemade and/or exotic ingredients.

-In Corpus Christi, breakfast tacos can be found from the Whataburger drive-through window to many of the vast variety of Mexican restaurants that dot the city.
+In Corpus Christi, breakfast tacos can be found from the Whataburger drive-through window to many of the Mexican restaurants that dot the city.
 Here are just a few of our favorites.

 3. Chacho’s Tacos, 3700 Ayers St. Known for its 14-inch breakfast tacos, Chacho’s is a great place to bring a friend and split the order.
 Tortillas are soft and fluffy and the service is fast and furious, which is necessary in a place this small.
 But if there’s no seating, you can always pull up to the drive-through window for takeout.

 4. Taqueria Almeida #1, 2650 Waldron Road at Glenoak.
 Located in Flour Bluff just across the street from the high school, this taco stand gets a big thumbs-up from the younger crowd.
 With outdoor seating always packed and a long line of (mostly) trucks at the drive-through each morning, you can bet some of the best flavors in a tortilla can be found right here.
 We highly recommend washing down this breakfast with Taqueria Almeida’s refreshing watermelon drink.